kubernetes-sigs/lws/keps/666-gang-scheduling-in-lws/README.md

 Old terminating pods and new Pending pods must not coexist in the same PodGroup.
-The scheduler still counts terminating members as scheduled until they are fully deleted, so overlapping generations can break gang placement.
-Rolling update is already isolated by revision-specific PodGroups.
+The scheduler still counts terminating members as scheduled until they are fully deleted.
+Rolling update is isolated by revision-specific PodGroups.

 Scaling to `replicas: 0` removes scheduling instances without deleting the
 Workload: